tmtsoftware/csw/docs/src/main/services/aas/csw-aas-native.md

 bearer token in the request header.

 `nativeAppAuthAdapter.getAccessTokenString()` returns `Option[String]` if it is None, it means that user has not logged in and so we display an error message stating the same.
 If it returns a token string, we pass it in the header.
-Note that header key is `Authorization` and header value is prefixed with `Bearer `.
-This is required as per OAuth standards.

-If the response is 200, it means authentication and authorization were successful.
+If the response status code is 200, it means authentication and authorization were successful.
 In this case authorization required that the user had `admin` role.

 If the response is 401, it indicates that there was something wrong with the token.